top of page

 Although these volunteers are no longer able to foster, they are actively supporting our mission by conducting home visits, providing post- adoptive support and counsel, doing transports, and helping dogs get to veterinary appointments.
 And because they have all been former fosters, they are even more sensitive and supportive to new fosters.

 5. WHAT ARE MY DUTIES AS A FOSTER?
 AND DOES IT COST ANYTHING?
-As a foster, your primary responsibility is to provide love, safety, and observation and guidance to your dog - or, as we say in our group, you provide love and groceries.
-Your reports on your foster dog are the basis we use to write our factual narrative descriptions, and place your dog in a home that will be right for your foster dog.
-ALL VETERINARY CARE IS PAID BY HEDGESVILLE HOUNDS, INCLUDING PREVENTIVE CARE SUCH AS HEARTWORM PREVENTIVE AND FLEA AND TICK PREVENTIVE.
-IN CASES WHERE SPECIAL DIETARY OR OTHER NEEDS EXIST, HEDGESVILLE HOUNDS WILL ALSO COVER THOSE EXPENSES.
-THE MAIN COST INCURRED BY A FOSTER IS FOR FOOD, BUT THERE MAY BE OTHER INCIDENTALS SUCH AS TOYS.
-AS A REMINDER - ANY MONEY YOU DO SPEND, INCLUDING MILEAGE TO AND FROM VETERINARY APPOINTMENTS, IS TAX DEDUCTIBLE.
+As a foster, your primary responsibility is to provide love, safety, observation, and guidance to your dog - or, as we say in our group, you provide love and groceries.
+Your reports on your foster dog are the basis we use to write our factual narrative descriptions and place your dog in a home that will be right for your foster dog.

 6. DO I USE MY OWN VET?
 HOW DOES THAT WORK?
-Hedgesville Hounds is grateful to have developed relationships with trusted veterinary practitioners throughout our demographic, which includes Maryland, Virginia, and the panhandle of West Virginia.
-Our primary vets are Gaithersburg Animal Hospital and Hillside Veterinary Hospital (in Charles Town, WV).
-We are continuing to add to that list to help our fosters who live in other areas that we serve.
-We have also developed relationships with specialists whom we work with when required.
+Hedgesville Hounds is grateful to have developed relationships with trusted veterinary practitioners throughout our area, which includes Maryland, Virginia, and the panhandle of West Virginia.
+We work with several vets and continue to add to that list to help our fosters who live in other areas that we serve.
+We have also developed relationships with specialists whom we work with when needed.
 The entire cost of vetting our dogs is handled by our organization.

-7. WHAT IF I WORK, AND CAN'T TAKE MY FOSTER DOG INTO THE VET?
-Many of our vets have evening hours, and weekend hours.
-And our group will also work together to take your foster dog to an appointment if you cannot work an appointment into your schedule.
+7. WHAT IF I WORK, AND CAN'T TAKE MY FOSTER DOG TO THE VET?
+Many of our vets have evening and weekend hours.
+Our group also has several volunteers who work together to transport dogs to appointments if needed.

 8. HOW DO I KNOW THAT THE DOG I AM FOSTERING IS GOING TO BE HEALTHY?
-Our organization has developed a complete medical protocol based on veterinary advice, which means that your foster dog will be tested for heartworm/lyme/erlichia and aniplasmosis, will be fully examined and treated for any presenting problems, such as mange or injury, and will be fully vaccinated, wormed and neutered.
-On some occasions, a dog will come into our care suffering from long-standing neglect or injury, and will require special nursing care.
-Again - we work with our fosters to ask of them only what they feel they can successfully provide.
+Our organization has developed a complete medical protocol based on veterinary advice, which means that your foster dog will be tested for heartworm, Lyme, Ehrlichia, and anaplasmosis.
+The dog will be fully examined and treated for any presenting problems, such as mange or injury, and will be fully vaccinated, wormed and neutered.
+On some occasions, a dog will come into our care suffering from long-standing neglect or injury and will require special nursing care.
+We work with our fosters to ask of them only what they feel they can successfully provide.

 9. HOW LONG IS A FOSTER PERIOD?
-The length of fostering can very from two weeks to several months.
-Pets in foster homes are always adopted into a permanent home and the foster family will usually foster the pet until it is adopted.
-The length of time varies according to things like breed, size, special needs, and age.
-For example, puppies are often adopted quicker than adult dogs.
-If a foster family runs into personal situations where they cannot foster the pet until her or she is adopted, Hedgesville Hounds will find another foster home to relive that family.
-We also have volunteers who like to do short term fostering which helps cover things like vacations.
+The length of fostering can vary from two weeks to several months.
+Pets in foster homes are always adopted into a permanent home, and the foster family will usually foster the pet until it is adopted.
+The length of time varies according to things like breed, size, special needs, age, and community saturation of dogs in need.
+If a foster family runs into personal situations where they cannot foster the pet until it is adopted, Hedgesville Hounds will find another foster home to relieve the foster family.
+We also have volunteers who enjoy short-term and vacation fostering.

 10. WHAT IF I FALL IN LOVE WITH MY FOSTER DOG?
 This is the question that we are asked most often, and this concern is probably the primary reason that people choose not to foster - fear of the pain of giving up their foster dog.
 The best answer we can provide is this - until you have fostered a dog, and seen the nearly miraculous development of a dog who was once frightened, thin and beaten-down into a hopeful, expectant and trusting being who rewards you every moment with his or her happiness and faith - and THEN witnessed the wonder of an equally hopeful, expectant, and somewhat fearful human being arrive at your home, eager to meet this dog - and watched how dog and human begin to bond - until you have experienced this phenomenon of match-making, it is hard to describe its magic, and the great satisfaction it can provide.